luu176/SLE4442-Card-Manager/README.md

 ## Acknowledgments

 This is an updated version (with UI Stripped) of the [SLE4442-Card-Manager](https://github.com/hvfrancesco/SLE4442-card-manager) by [hvfrancesco](https://github.com/hvfrancesco)

 With thanks to the [pyscard](https://github.com/LudovicRousseau/pyscard) devs

 ## License
 This tool is protected under the [MIT](https://en.wikipedia.org/wiki/MIT_License) License, see LICENSE file for more information.

 ## Support
-For any support you may need, file a github issue.
+For any support you may need, file a GitHub issue.